Silicon Valley is famously liberal. Then, investors and employees started clashing over race.

 Curtis Yarvin, dubbed a “favorite philosopher of the alt-right” by the Verge, has become a familiar face on the invite-only audio social network Clubhouse, in rooms with investors such as Facebook board member Marc Andreessen, the founder of Andreessen Horowitz, which invested in the app.

-Cryptocurrency start-up Coinbase recently sought to restrict political speech by employees, a move many interpreted as return to the company’s more libertarian roots because it came in reaction to internal discussions of Black Lives Matter.
+Cryptocurrency start-up Coinbase recently sought to restrict political speech by employees, a move many interpreted as a shift to the right because it came in reaction to internal discussions of Black Lives Matter.

 Tensions are running high even at some of the biggest tech companies.
 The crackdown on employee speech in response to social activism over the past year has spread to Facebook, Google and Pinterest, among others.